Prodrug: History

 Many herbal extracts historically used in medicine contain glycosides (sugar derivatives) of the active agent, which are hydrolyzed in the intestines to release the active and more bioavailable aglycone.
 For example, salicin is a β-D-glucopyranoside that is cleaved by esterases to release salicylic acid.
-Aspirin, acetylsalicylic acid, first made by Felix Hoffmann at Bayer in 1897, is a synthetic prodrug of salicylic acid.
+Aspirin (acetylsalicylic acid), first made by Felix Hoffmann at Bayer in 1897, is a synthetic prodrug of salicylic acid.
 However, in other cases, such as codeine and morphine, the administered drug is enzymatically activated to form sugar derivatives (morphine-glucuronides) that are more active than the parent compound.

 The first synthetic antimicrobial drug, arsphenamine, discovered in 1909 by Sahachiro Hata in the laboratory of Paul Ehrlich, is not toxic to bacteria until it has been converted to an active form by the body.
 Likewise, prontosil, the first sulfa drug (discovered by Gerhard Domagk in 1932), must be cleaved in the body to release the active molecule, sulfanilamide.
 Since that time, many other examples have been identified.

 Terfenadine, the first non-sedating antihistamine, had to be withdrawn from the market because of the small risk of a serious side effect.
 However, terfenadine was discovered to be the prodrug of the active molecule, fexofenadine, which does not carry the same risks as the parent compound.
 Therefore, fexofenadine could be placed on the market as a safe replacement for the original drug.

 Loratadine, another non-sedating antihistamine, is the prodrug of desloratadine, which is largely responsible for the antihistaminergic effects of the parent compound.
 However, in this case the parent compound does not have the side effects associated with terfenadine, and so both loratadine and its active metabolite, desloratadine, are currently marketed.

-Recent prodrugs
+Approved prodrugs

 Approximately 10% of all marketed drugs worldwide can be considered prodrugs.
 Since 2008, at least 30 prodrugs have been approved by the FDA.
 Seven prodrugs were approved in 2015 and six in 2017.
-Examples of recently approved prodrugs are such as dabigatran etexilate (approved in 2010), gabapentin enacarbil (2011), sofosbuvir (2013), tedizolid phosphate (2014), isavuconazonium (2015), aripiprazole lauroxil (2015), selexipag (2015), latanoprostene bunod (2017), benzhydrocodone (2018), tozinameran (2020) and serdexmethylphenidate (2021).
+Examples of later approved prodrugs are dabigatran etexilate (approved in 2010), gabapentin enacarbil (2011), sofosbuvir (2013), tedizolid phosphate (2014), isavuconazonium (2015), aripiprazole lauroxil (2015), selexipag (2015), latanoprostene bunod (2017), benzhydrocodone (2018), tozinameran (2020) serdexmethylphenidate (2021), and benzgalantamine (2024).